Terms of Reference

 Formation of Task Forces

-Task Forces can be formed in one of two ways.
+Task Forces can be formed in one of two ways:

-Top-down formation.
 All Committees, the Board, and the Board Chair may set up Task Forces to execute specific activities and projects.

-Bottom-up formation.
 Any AMMnet member may start a Task Force by proposing it to one of the Committees or by contacting the Secretariat to facilitate connecting with a Committee.
 If the Committee approves the Task Force, the Task Force is formed.

-Oversight Committee.
 Each Task Force has an oversight Committee that is designated at Task Force formation.
 For top-down Task Forces, the oversight Committee is the Committee that formed the Task Force or a Committee selected by the Board or Board Chair if the Task Force is formed by the Board or Board Chair.
 For bottom-up Task Forces, the oversight Committee is the Committee that approved the Task Force.
 A Task Force may have only one oversight Committee; if multiple Committees are interested in a Task Force, one Committee must be selected as oversight Committee.
 This can be decided by the relevant Committees based on how the main activities of the Task Force are linked to one or another Committee, or by vote of the Board if agreement cannot be reached at the Committee level.

-Composition.
 Task Forces may include AMMnet members and non-members.
 Each Task Force must include one member who is a member of its oversight Committee; this person will facilitate information flow to the oversight Committee and may or may not actively contribute to deliverables.

-Task Force size and recruitment.
 The Board recommends Task Forces be capped at 10 members, but individual Task Forces may expand to more than 10 members upon approval by its oversight Committee.
 Task Forces are encouraged to consider diversity in geographical location, gender, career stage, and technical background when recruiting members.
 Task Forces may contact the Secretariat if they would like to recruit from AMMnet’s general membership via newsletter or other announcement.
 Selection method of Task Force members is left up to the Task Force; Task Forces may look to the selection method described in this Terms of Reference for Objectives Committee members if they would like guidance.
 The chosen selection process must be clearly documented and shared with the oversight Committee.
 Task Forces may also consider using a questionnaire to assess commitment and suitability of potential members to the Task Force.

-Task Force dissolution.
 Task Forces are automatically disbanded when they have met their deliverable(s) and/or reached their term.
 Task Forces may be extended with approval from the oversight Committee.
 The oversight Committee may choose to disband the Task Force early if it has determined that the Task Force is inactive or no longer meets the mission and/or values of AMMnet.

 Task Force Operations

-Statement of purpose.
 Within 1 month of formation, a Task Force must draft a statement of purpose, which shall contain the objective(s), scope, term, endpoint, and deliverables of the Task Force.
 This statement will be reviewed by the Task Force’s oversight Committee and subject to vote of approval.
 If not approved, the statement of purpose must be revised and resubmitted within 1 month of the vote.
 If the statement of purpose fails to be approved 3 times, the Task Force will be disbanded.

-Task Force Chair.
 Every Task Force must have a Chair who serves as the contact person for the Task Force and manages Task Force operations.
 The selection method for the Task Force Chair is left to the discretion of the Task Force.

-Task Force meetings.
 Task Force meetings are managed by the Task Force Chair.
 Quorum definition is left to the discretion of the Task Force.
 Meeting minutes must be taken by a Task Force member and shared with the oversight Committee within 1 week of the meeting.
 Meeting minutes may be shared in the AMMnet newsletter upon request.

-Budget needs.
 Task Forces may request resource support from AMMnet.
 Budget requests must first be approved by the oversight Committee and Finance Committee.

 Evaluating Task Forces